 With the tournament comes a whole host of traditions, which makes Wimbledon unique.
 One of things that the players must adhere to is to wear all white when they are playing.
 This is a strict rule and whilst some leniency does come in for things like logos and very fine patterns, the bulk of the clothing must be white.

 In contrast to that, the official colours if Wimbledon are actually purple and green, two colours that are heavily donned by the ball boys/girls and the umpires.
 Many of the members for the day in the Royal box are encouraged to wear similar colours as a homage to this.
 It’s also worth noting that men within the Royal box must wear a tie or they will be refused entry.

 Finally, the word ‘Wimbledon’ rarely goes by without mentioning of the now famous strawberries and cream that is served up, often washed down with a glass of Pimms.

 Most Successful Men

 Throughout the open era of Wimbledon there have been many greats that have managed to get their hands on the trophy, including the likes of Bjorn Borg, Boris Becker, Andre Agassi and Rafael Nadal.
 But, there are three players that are able to stand head and shoulders above all of these greats; Pete Sampras, Roger Federer and Novak Djokovic.

 Sampras was the first player to really dominate Wimbledon and whilst he found success at other majors, there was something about the grass surface that just seemed to suit his aggressive serve-volley style.
 We won Wimbledon on 7 different occasions, but what’s most impressive is that he did it just 8 years.
 Only Richard Kraijceck in 1996 stood in the middle of 7 successes.

-It was probably quite fitting that the man to stop him winning an 8th title and 5 in a row at the time just so happened to be the man who surpassed his then record of 7 titles, Roger Federer.
+It was probably quite fitting that the man to stop him winning an eighth title and five in a row at the time just so happened to be the man who surpassed his then record of seven titles, Roger Federer.
 It was Federer who beat Sampras in 2001, but later went on to lose to Tim Henman.